mahmut26/mm-f/README.md

 sudo sh iei.sh //The installation process for Midori will prompt for confirmation repeatedly, so be prepared for that!

-sudo node.sh //This section handles the installation of Node.js on the system.
+sudo sh node.sh //This section handles the installation of Node.js on the system.

+sudo sh faceinst.sh //This section must install all the requirements for the face recognition project, ensuring all necessary libraries and dependencies are correctly set up.

 mm.sh //This section has some issues.
 When i tried this it wont cd.
 So this is for just getting MagicMirror.